 people & places - meet the UK team

-There are five of us.
+There are six of us – all volunteers.
 Between us we have decades of experience in volunteering, travel and tourism, education and business.
 Our skills and experience are complemented by those of our local partners – together we offer truly responsible and ethical volunteer opportunities.

 Kate is placement director, matching the skills and abilities of volunteers to project needs.